Probate Q&A Series

 Notifying Creditors and Handling Claims

 Within 90 days after appointment, the representative must give notice to known creditors and publish a notice to unknown creditors.
 This step follows N.C.
-Gen. Stat. § 28A-19-3.
-Creditors then have three months to file claims.
-If no claim arises or if the representative disallows it, the debt is barred.
-This deadline prevents surprise claims after distribution.
+Gen. Stat. § 28A-14-1 and § 28A-14-2.
+Creditors then have three months from the first publication or actual notice, as applicable, to present claims.
+If a claim is not presented by the applicable deadline, it is generally barred.
+If the representative disallows a claim, the claimant must commence a proceeding within the time allowed by law or the claim is barred.
+This deadline helps prevent later claims after distribution.

 Paying Debts in Priority Order